gitter-badger/grav-skeleton-course-companion/README.md

 1. Web server login credentials (username and password)

 **Installation Steps**
-1. [Download](grav-skeleton-course-companion-bv-prototype.zip) the early release (source code available on [GitHub](https://github.com/hibbitts-design/grav-skeleton-course-companion-bv))
+1. Download the most current release at [getgrav.org/downloads/skeletons](https://getgrav.org/downloads/skeletons)
 1. Unzip the package onto your desktop
 1. Copy the entire Grav Course Companion folder to your Web server
 1. Point your browser to the Web server folder